Executive Order On Improving the Nation’s Cybersecurity

 How Will The Cybersecurity Executive Order Help?

-The wide-ranging executive order institutes specific cybersecurity enhancement programs targeting federal agency practices, contractors, technology supply chains, and information sharing:
+The cybersecurity executive order starts specific cybersecurity improvement programs that focus on federal agency practices, contractors, technology supply chains, and information sharing.

 Strengthening Federal Agency Cybersecurity